ioggstream/papers/semantics-ddd/index.md

 ```

 Instead of mutuating all concepts from specific regulations, ontology
-design should stay focused on the problem space as the user sees it.
+design should focus on the problem space as the user sees it.
 For
 ontologies used in G2G interaction, this requires a cooperative work
 between legal and domain experts from different knowledge fields.